al1brn/geonodes/docs/getting_started.md

 def __init__(self, value=None, value_1=None, value_2=None, operation='ADD', use_clamp=False):
 ```

+> [!CAUTION]
-> :warning: some sockets are hidden in the default configuration but they are present in the initialization.
+> Some sockets are hidden in the default configuration but they are present in the initialization.
 > Hence, it is recommended to use keyword arguments for paramters

 ``` python